“Mother Nature's a MAD scientist, Jerry”

 A powerful approach to investigate how two divergent genomes interact is to study recombinant hybrids formed between them.

-Hybrid breakdown - In a National Science Foundation funded collaboration with Ron Burton, our lab is working on projects investigating the genetic causes of fitness breakdown in F2 hybrids in the marine copepod Tigriopus californicus.
+Hybrid breakdown - Our lab is works on projects investigating the genetic causes of fitness breakdown in F2 hybrids in the marine copepod Tigriopus californicus.
 Populations along the coast show high levels of genetic divergence, and interpopulation crosses in the lab produce hybrids that suffer from impaired mitochondrial metabolism and reduced life-history fitness (low fecundity, slow development, etc).
 Studies focus on functional interactions between nuclear and mitochondrial genomes as sources of incompatibility.

 Male Tigriopus califonicus (Copepoda: Harpacticoida)